csebooks/web-essentials/content.en/server-technologies/web-services/_index.md

 weight: 8
 ---

-**O B J E C T I V E S** In this chapter you will learn:
+**OBJECTIVES** In this chapter you will learn:

-■ What a web service is.
+- What a web service is.

-■ How to publish and consume Java web services in Netbeans.
+- How to publish and consume Java web services in Netbeans.

-■ The elements that comprise web services, such as service descriptions and classes that implement web services.
+- The elements that comprise web services, such as service descriptions and classes that implement web services.

-■ How to create client desktop and web applications that invoke web service methods.
+- How to create client desktop and web applications that invoke web service methods.

-■ The important part that XML and the Simple Object Access Protocol (SOAP) play in enabling web services.
+- The important part that XML and the Simple Object Access Protocol (SOAP) play in enabling web services.

-■ How to use session tracking in web services to maintain client state information.
+- How to use session tracking in web services to maintain client state information.

-■ How to connect to databases from web services.
+- How to connect to databases from web services.

-■ How to pass objects of user-defined types to and return them from a web service.
+- How to pass objects of user-defined types to and return them from a web service.

-■ How to build a REST-based web service in ASP.NET.
+- How to build a REST-based web service in ASP.NET.

 **_A client is to me a mere unit, a factor in a problem._ —Sir Arthur Conan Doyle**